sun-data/named-arrays/README.md

 ## Examples

 ### ScalarArray
-The fundamental type of `named_arrays` is the [`ScalarArray`](https://named-arrays.readthedocs.io/en/latest/_autosummary/named_arrays.ScalarArray.html), which is a composition of a numpy ndarray-like object and a tuple of axis names which must have the same length as the number of dimensions in the array.
+The fundamental type of `named-arrays` is the [`ScalarArray`](https://named-arrays.readthedocs.io/en/latest/_autosummary/named_arrays.ScalarArray.html), which is a composition of a numpy ndarray-like object and a tuple of axis names which must have the same length as the number of dimensions in the array.

 ```python